 How should you talk with children from 10 to 18 about adoption?
 What are the developmental issues that adoptive parents should consider on how their tweens and teens process adoption?
-Host Dawn Davenport, Executive Director of Creating a Family, the national infertility & adoption education and support nonprofit, interviews Sean Delehant, a Licensed Clinical Professional Counselor with CASE, and Stefani Ellison, Program Director, Center for Adoption Support and Education.
+Host Dawn Davenport, Executive Director of Creating a Family, the national infertility & adoption education and support nonprofit, interviews Sean Delehant, a Licensed Clinical Professional Counselor with Center for Adoption Support and Education (CASE), and Stefani Ellison, the Program Director with CASE.

 - How do children process adoption as a tween and as a teen?

 - By age about 13, what information about adoption do we want our children to know?

 - Is it common for kids over the age of say about 10 to have feelings of disloyalty to adoptive parents if they think about birth parents, and what can parents do to let them know that they don’t have to?

 - How to talk about adoption if your teen does not want to have this conversation?